Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Fit pedigree-based mixed-effects models.

-edmdata — by James Joseph Balamuta, a year ago
+edmdata — by James Joseph Balamuta, 2 years ago

 Data Sets for Psychometric Modeling